Raiganj: Economy

 Raiganj remains an important trading centre, running daily business transaction of at least 60 thousand on average, next only to Siliguri.
 Around two lakh people visit Raiganj every day for business.
 However, there is no industry as such in Raiganj.
-In the suburbs, there is a government-undertaken spinning mill with about 800 employees but even that it is struggling.
-It could shut down any day.

-Economy of Raiganj also depends greatly on agriculture.
-Raiganj is the sole producer of a special quality aromatic basmati rice called Tulaipanji.
-Tulaipanj rice has been given a Geographical Indication Tag from the Government of India.
-This rice was even sent to the London Olympics for its aroma and taste.
-A special kind of brinjal is also produced at Raiganj which is much bigger and tastier than its other species.
+The economy of Raiganj also depends greatly on agriculture.
+Raiganj is the sole producer of an aromatic basmati rice called Tulaipanji.
+Tulaipanji rice has been given a Geographical Indication Tag from the Government of India, and was sent to the London Olympics in a promotional effort.
+One kind of brinjal is also produced at Raiganj which is much larger than its other species.

 Civic administration

 There is Raiganj municipality.
 It is divided into 27 wards.
 Currently, the All India Trinamool Congress, which has elected most councillors, controls the municipal board.
 Sandip Biswas of the All India Trinamool Congress is the current chairperson of the ongoing board of administrators and Arindam Sarkar of the All India Trinamool Congress is the current vice-chairperson of the ongoing board of administrators.

 Raiganj is the district headquarter of Uttar Dinajpur.
 The administrative buildings are located at Karnajora, a gram panchayat area five kilometres from Raiganj town.
 All along, Raiganj was developed in a scattered manner.
 When West Dinajpur existed, this side was deprived since the district headquarters was in Balurghat.